aiden2480/kanjithing/README.md

     - [x] Ability to export/import custom sets
     - [ ] Fall back to default set if the set we are trying to load is deleted
     - [ ] Use the `var { sets } = ...` thing
+    - [ ] Show alert to confirm settings were saved
 - [ ] Flashcard thing where you get the meaning of the kanji and sample words and have to draw it
 - [ ] Custom flashcards to remember kanji/words
     - Import from quizlet